-The custodians, CHARLES SCHWAB & CO.
-Institutional, Division of CHARLES SCHWAB & CO., Inc., member FINRA/SIPC/NFA, and ALTRUIST FINANCIAL LLC member FINRA/SIPC were chosen based on their relatively low transaction fees and access to mutual funds and ETFs.
-EAS will never charge a premium or commission on transactions, beyond the actual cost imposed by the custodian.
+The custodian, Charles Schwab & Co., member FINRA/SIPC and Altruist Clearing/Altruist Financial LLC FINRA/SIPC were chosen based on their relatively low transaction fees and access to mutual funds and ETFs.
+EAS will never charge a premium or commission on transactions beyond the actual cost imposed by the custodian.